vibbits/training-material/topics/git-introduction/tutorials/7_gitignore/tutorial.md

 questions:
 - How to exclude certain files from uploading to GitHub
 objectives:
-- Understand the concept of .gitignore files
+- Write expressions that ignore files from your repository
 time_estimation: 10m
 contributors:
 - tmuylder